Wage-Setting Constraints and Firm Responses to Demand Shocks: Supplementary Figures and Tables

+We now present causal evidence on firm-level responses to demand shocks as well as the implied estimates of labor supply and rent-sharing elasticities.

+\paragraph{Shock responses.} We now exploit firm-level demand shocks, following the empirical strategy from Section \ref{sec:m_emp_strategy}.
+We report the reduced-form estimates of the firm-level responses on value added, mean firm wage, and employment, using both the internal (left column) and external (right column) shocks in Figure~\ref{fig:baseline_estimates}.
+Panels (a) and (b) show that both shocks predict changes in value added, showing that the shocks are relevant.
 The wage and employment effects reveal significant differences in responsiveness across countries.
-Panels (c) and (d) of Figure~\ref{fig:baseline_estimates} show wage effects for the internal and external shock, respectively.
-Importantly, to mitigate concerns of compositional effects in our wage variable, we measure mean wages only for stayers in Portugal and Norway, and for permanent workers in Colombia.\footnote{For Portugal and Norway, we also provide supplementary evidence on mean wage impacts for incumbents in Appendix Figure \ref{fig:lms_stayers_incumbents}, where we do not restrict incumbents to work in the same firm after the shock.
-We find very similar mean wage impacts of the demand shock for incumbents and stayers in both countries.} Wages appear to respond most strongly in Norway, regardless of the shock considered.
-Panels (e) and (f) of Figure~\ref{fig:baseline_estimates} show that employment responses are similar in Norway and Portugal and slightly smaller in Colombia with the internal shock, and with the external shock they appear larger for Norway.
+Panels (c) and (d) show that wage responses appear stronger in Norway, regardless of the shock considered. \footnote{To mitigate concerns of compositional effects in our wage variable, we measure mean wages only for stayers in Portugal and Norway, and for permanent workers in Colombia.
+For Portugal and Norway, we also provide evidence on mean wage impacts for incumbents in Appendix Figure \ref{fig:lms_stayers_incumbents}, where we allow incumbents to potentially work in a different firm after the shock.
+Wage impacts are similar for incumbents and stayers.} Panels (e) and (f) show that employment responses are similar in Norway and Portugal, and slightly smaller in Colombia with the internal shock, and with the external shock, they appear larger for Norway.
+For all outcomes, countries, and shocks, we find pre-treatment coefficients that are mostly insignificant or close to zero, supporting the parallel trends assumption. \footnote{For the internal shock design, we find evidence of mean reversion, which is expected given how the demand shock is defined \citep[see discussions in][]{LMS2022}.
+However, trends remain stable at the start (for $\tau<-1$) and end (for $\tau>1$) of the time window, consistent with the parallel trends assumption.}